Arkham/juliu.is/content/blog/performant-elm-keyed/index.md

 ---
-title: Performant Elm, Part II, Html Keyed
+title: Performant Elm, Part II, Html.Keyed
 date: "2019-10-07T12:00:00.000Z"
-description: Understand how Html Keyed works and how to use it.
+description: Understand how Html.Keyed works and how to use it.
 ---

 This is the second post in a series which explores optimization techniques